The Road Less Travelled in Greece

 We head back and I am a bit disappointed our horse gets nothing to drink or eat.
 I do notice the traditional decorations adorning it, and the wonderful leather workmanship on the reins etc.

 There are lots of tables and chairs and shops and restaurants along the front pier.
 The aqua water is just beautiful.
-The shopkeepers are happy people, with patience to talk and explain, which I like too.
+The shopkeepers are happy people.
+They are patient and very friendly.

-So we leave here, and try to head along the coast.
+So we leave this place and try to head along the coast.
 The road is really, really bad.
 It has puddles, and holes, and patches, and a lot of bushes.
 Strangely though, there is a load of traffic.

 We pass through quite a few towns.
 Sadly half the places are empty.
-Deserted or left to ruin, and many started homes are not finished.
+Deserted or left to ruin, and many built homes are unfinished.
 I feel a bit like I am in South America, except there are roadside shrines to the dead all over the place.

 We enjoy weaving in and out of the small seaside towns, and here this railway station shows the traditional stonework.